Posted in Hendry County Motorsports Park Rulebook

 - Firewall and floorboards must be stock or steel that is the same thickness (20 gauge or .359) or greater than OEM and should remain in stock location.

-- Cars without full, stock or stock appearing fire wall and floor pan must add 100lbs.
-Floor pan may be removed from behind drivers seat rearward.
-Should the firewall not be in stock location 50 pounds must be placed in front of flywheel.
+- Cars without full, stock or stock appearing fire wall and floor pan must add 100lbs over all.
+Floor pan may be removed from behind driver’s seat rearward.

 - Bodies may be cut for tire clearance.